Akademik Ioffe / Akademik Sergey Vavilov

-Akademik Ioffe is a purpose built oceanographic vessel featuring complex internal stabilisers and powerful engines.
-She accommodates just 96 guests.
-Combined with multi-pitch propulsion and bow and stern thrusters she offers exceptional maneuverability.
-Expansive observation decks featuring 360 degree views make her the perfect platform for operation in Antarctica and the High Arctic.
+Akademiks Ioffe and Sergey Vavilov are purpose built oceanographic vessels featuring complex internal stabilisers and powerful engines and accommodate just 96 guests.
+Combined with multi-pitch propulsion and bow and stern thrusters these vessels offer exceptional maneuverability.
+Expansive observation decks featuring 360 degree views make them the perfect platform for operation in Antarctica and the High Arctic.

-The Akademik Ioffe is modern, comfortable, safe and ice strengthened (rated Lloyds 1A).
-From small group sessions to briefings for all expeditioners, there are public spaces onboard the ship ideally suited for each and every need.
+Although built as research vessels, both ships offer modern conveniences, are comfortable, safe and ice strengthened (rated Lloyds 1A).
+From small group sessions to briefings for all expeditioners, there are public spaces onboard ideally suited for each and every need.